 The following technical diagram illustrates what’s typically in scope of PCI controls before and after deploying CardEasy (the red shaded areas are in scope).

 Using CardEasy saves you time and money by taking your call centre operations out of scope from PCI DSS controls, whilst removing the need for time consuming oversight and PCI audits.
-Set up costs are low and ongoing managed service costs are ‘per agent’ or ‘per channel’ depending on your organization’s requirements, so can be linked directly with your channel/agent utilisation.
+Set up costs are low and ongoing managed service costs are ‘per agent’ or ‘per channel’ depending on your organisation’s requirements, so can be linked directly with your channel/agent utilisation.

 CardEasy speech recognition

 Merchants are sensitive to the need for callers to be able to make payment by whichever means preferable or comfortable for the customer, even if they may have a disability which makes use of their phone handset difficult for DTMF touchtone entry of their payment card numbers.

 To cater for this small but important minority of users, Syntec offers an automated speech recognition option with CardEasy, so that everyone can use the service to make payments, whilst maintaining PCI DSS compliance at all times.
 This service is used by a number of Syntec clients including a major financial group who have been using it for a number of years.

 CardEasy Speech Recognition keeps the caller on the line when they are invited by the agent or IVR system to speak their card numbers out (instead of entering them using their phone keypad as usual with CardEasy).
 Speech is muted however whilst this is in progress, so that the agent and call recordings cannot pick up the card numbers.
 The spoken numbers are converted to text to allow for verification by CardEasy and then transmission to the Payment Service Provider (PSP) for authorisation.

 Controls ensure that if the caller has any trouble whilst the call is muted whilst they read out their card numbers, then the call is reconnected with the agent to give further assistance.
 So when you de-scope your contact centre with CardEasy, all your customers are catered for, even if they cannot use the more usual ‘keypad payment by phone’ technology.

 About Syntec – the service provider behind CardEasy